mlukasch/reason-react-gof/README.md

-# game-of-life
+# reason-react-gof

+This is a simple implementation of the [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) that I created to help me learn ReasonML/Bucklescript/React.

-Run this project:
+## Run this project

 ```
 npm install